mvolkmann/MyUnixEnv/notes/Go05-Builtins.md

 ## Builtin Types

-Go defines the following builtin types.
+Go defines the following builtin "basic types".

 - `bool`\
   The only values are the builtin constants `true` and `false`.